neforgesumino/ToDoReactFunctionalApp/README.md

 # ConfectioneryWebsite
-A clone of the other Confectionery website but using
+A clone of the other Confectionery website